manojnc/Log_Parser_Containerized/README.md

 Introduction :
 ==============

 This tool is designed to parse a given log file and aggregate the metrics around incoming client ips.
-The job is hosted on a webserver and containerized using docker and the output is made available through API access on port 8080 of the host running the container.
+The job is hosted on a webserver and containerized using docker.
+Output is made available through API access on port 8080 of the host running the container.

 Installation :
 ==============